basicsofICT/dockerTasks/README.md

 ## 5. Run a static website in a container using an existing image “static-site”.

-i.	docker run --name static-site-2 -e AUTHOR="Your Name" -d -p 8888:80 dockersamples/static-site
+i.	docker run --name static-site-2 -e AUTHOR="Your Name" -d -p 8888:80 dockersamples/static-site ***Check and read about the static-site image from DockerHub.***

 ii.
-Click Open in browser to view the simple website.
+Click **Open in browser** to view the simple website.

 ---